Skip to Main Content

 Building a High-Trust, Agreements-Based Culture

-Once you’ve completed the rewarding work of establishing your Vision, you’ll soon see how the output of those efforts continuously guides (and galvanizes) your team, especially as you scale and progress through the five Stages of Development.
-Companies lacking an explicit, coherent, and resonant Vision consistently find the progression through those stages — and the rapid organizational growth that accompanies it — far more challenging than it needs to be.
+Once you’ve completed the rewarding work of establishing your vision, you’ll soon see how the output of those efforts continuously guides (and galvanizes) your team, especially as you scale and progress through the five Stages of Development.
+Companies lacking an explicit, coherent, and resonant vision consistently find the progression through those stages — and the rapid organizational growth that accompanies it — far more challenging than it needs to be.
 That’s because their teams don’t have the information they need to focus and align on what genuinely matters.

-With your Vision at the epicenter of all your actions, you’ll be well on your way to having all the essential ingredients to build and sustain a laser-focused, high-trust, agreements-based culture.
+With your vision at the epicenter of all your actions, you’ll be well on your way to having all the essential ingredients to build and sustain a laser-focused, high-trust, agreements-based culture.

-At its core, the Ninety platform is a system for establishing, recording, and tracking all your Core Agreements, making it easy for you to document and share all the agreements that really matter.
+At its core, the Ninety platform is a system for establishing, recording, and tracking all your Focus Filters, making it easy for you to document and share all the agreements that really matter.
 Our platform not only has all the tools you need to enable agreements — like our Data, Meetings, and 1-on-1 tools — but a deep library that provides you and your Ideal Team Members with all the associated context.

 Living the Vision: Culture and Communication

-We can’t stress this enough — if you’re an ambitious founder, you have a Vision.
-Crafting a compelling shared Vision should be one of the easier stages of the journey you have chosen to take if you truly are an ambitious founder.
-But you know your Vision will only come to reality if you can attract and retain great people.
-To do this, you need to enroll them in your Vision and then get out of their way.
-Document the Vision, provide everyday access to it, and consistently and repeatedly share and explain why every component of it matters.
+We can’t stress this enough — if you’re an ambitious founder, you have a vision.
+Crafting a compelling shared vision should be one of the easier stages of the journey you have chosen to take if you truly are an ambitious founder.
+But you know your vision will only come to reality if you can attract and retain great people.
+To do this, you need to enroll them in your vision and then get out of their way.
+Document the vision, provide everyday access to it, and consistently and repeatedly share and explain why every component of it matters.
 Share how you’re progressing every single quarter, and give your team members the tools they need to succeed.

-Too often, founders keep their Vision shielded to serve as a reference for themselves or a select few.
-Unfortunately, that’s detrimental to everyone else because it is infinitely more difficult to be inspired and rally around a Vision if all of the team members don’t know what the Vision is.
+Too often, founders keep their vision shielded to serve as a reference for themselves or a select few.
+Unfortunately, that’s detrimental to everyone else because it is infinitely more difficult to be inspired and rally around a vision if all of the team members don’t know what the vision is.

 At Ninety, we use our State of the Company Meetings (held every 90 days) to review not only our Focus Filters but how we did in terms of completing our Rocks throughout the company.
 We aim for 90% completion and get there almost every quarter.